 - Versatile on EVERYTHING — tacos, enchiladas, eggs, burritos… this salsa does not miss.

-Here’s what you need to make this roasted salsa sing.
+Here’s what you need to make this authentic roasted salsa verde sing.

 - Tomatillos – Husked, rinsed, and ready to blister.